20% off your first order. Save up to $1,000/€1,000. Ends 30 Nov 2024. Get a quote

 SLA printed parts on the table

-Stereolithography (SLA) can produce parts with very high dimensional accuracy and intricate details.
+Stereolithography (SLA printing) can produce parts with very high dimensional accuracy and intricate details.
 However, they are generally brittle and their mechanical properties may degrade over time, making the parts typically unsuitable for functional prototypes.
 This process is best suited for rapid prototyping of design geometry and proof of concept of part interfaces.
 It is also suitable for details during the early stages of design and when mechanical properties are not the primary design focus.

 Direct light processing (DLP) is similar to SLA, with the main difference being level of detail and material properties.
 Parts produced using DLP do not have the same intricate details as SLA, but do have similar dimensional accuracy and part strength considered equal to or greater than traditional injection molded parts.
 DLP is therefore best suited for rapid prototyping of design geometry and proof of concept when the design focus is overall geometry rather than specific details, or when mechanical properties are a priority.